-A small and delicate tattoo, the semicolon heart design has a poignant message.
+A small and delicate tattoo, the semicolon heart tattoo design has a poignant message.
 Hearts are a well-known symbol of love.
 When combined with the semicolon, this piece of body art reminds the wearer to love themselves.
 It can also represent how love saved them from the worst time in their life – and therefore as a tribute to their romantic partner or family and friends.
 It’s a popular tattoo choice for women and is frequently placed on the wrist so that the wearer can see it every day.

 3. Semicolon Cross Tattoo

-Christian survivors of suicide, depression, and mental illness often choose to work the symbol of the cross into their semicolon tattoo.
+Christian survivors of suicide, depression and mental illness often choose to work the symbol of the cross into their semicolon tattoo.
 The cross represents the sacrifice of Jesus Christ and reminds his followers that they have been saved from sin.
 When combined with the semicolon, it often represents how their religion healed them and helped them through dark moments.
-It is a way to reaffirm a Christian’s faith in God and reminds them that they are never alone.
+It is a way to reaffirm a Christian’s faith in God and remind them that they are never alone.
 It’s also a great addition to a religious sleeve tattoo.

 4. Cat Semicolon Tattoo

 One of the cuter interpretations of the semicolon tattoo is to combine it with a cat.
 For some, it’s a tribute to a beloved pet.
 Their furry friend was by their side in a time of need.
 However, cats also have symbolic meanings across many cultures.
 In Celtic and Japanese mythology, they were considered guardians of the underworld.
-They can also represent luck, mystery, independence, transformation and a wandering spirit.
+They can also represent luck, mystery, independence, transformation, and a wandering spirit.
 For these reasons, cats are often combined with a semicolon tattoo.